New York Times CEO warns publishers ahead of Apple news launch

 In 2007 the answer for Hollywood was yes.
 In exchange for billions of dollars, studios helped Netflix launch a fledgling streaming video service by licensing their libraries of shows and movies, but that decision may have sown the seeds of their own demise.

-By 2016, Time Warner Inc was forced to sell itself to AT&T and Rupert Murdoch sold his 21st Century Fox film and TV studios to Walt Disney Co.
+By 2016, Time Warner was forced to sell itself to AT&T and Rupert Murdoch sold his 21st Century Fox film and TV studios to Walt Disney.

 Apple is the latest company to offer a direct-to-consumer streaming video, along with a news subscription service, by leveraging the power of its more than 1 billion devices.